DNA Samples from Blood, Hair, Fingernails, and Other Specimens

 The extra cost depends on the kind and quality of the sample.
 Not all unusual samples have the same price.
 The cost is typically 4000 to 9000 baht extra per unusual sample.
 For example, if the cost for processing an unusual sample is 5000 baht, then added to the 9800 baht cost of the paternity test, the total would be 9800 + 5000 = 14,800 baht.
 However, we do not charge you the 9800 baht for the paternity test if the sample isn't good enough.
 We do charge the cost of trying to test the sample, whether or not it works, so you must pay at least the 4000 to 9000 baht per unusual sample.
 Normally, people pay for the entire test, but if the sample does not work, then we either refund the 9800 baht or else the customer provides an additional sample later.
 We do not refund the cost of testing the unusual sample, whether or not it works, as the laboratory worked on it.

 Please be aware that old specimens may not work.
 For example, when a person dies, decomposition starts quickly as the enzymes of the dead cells start destroying the cell contents, somewhat like self-digestion (autolysis), destroying the DNA in the nucleus.
-If you come upon a rotting body, you might not get a good DNA profile by just scooping up rotting flesh to test, even though that rotting flesh was full of cells with nuclei originally.
-(You should be able to get a DNA profile, but not as easily as people think.
-It would depend on the particular kinds of specimens taken.)
+For example, when police come upon a rotting body, they might not get a DNA profile by just scooping up rotting flesh to test, even though that rotting flesh was full of cells with nuclei originally.
 Similar issues apply to human tissues which are not preserved in some way.
 Forensic experts typically try to get teeth, hair roots, and fingernails, or analyze bones.
 (Teeth can be used either to compare shapes to dental records, or to extract material from inside the teeth for the DNA, as the insides of teeth are one of the best protected and most stable sources of old DNA.)

 Mouth swab specimens which are dried usually have enough detectable DNA for months at room temperature.
 Some other kinds of dried samples also last a long time.
 Fingernail samples last a long time.
 However, many other kinds of samples degrade quickly.